 Delaying a channel's turn-On instant with respect to the other is accomplished by setting bits D2:D0 of the PWMR_s register to the appropriate values.
 Switch On is delayed by the number of (internal/external) clock periods shown in Table 8.
-Refer to the section Programmable PWM module.
+See section Programmable PWM module.

-6.3.8 Address A0100- Overcurrent protection configuration register (OCR_s)
+6.3.8 Address A0100- overcurrent protection configuration register (OCR_s)